Andygrowth/Andygrowth/README.md

 ![@andygrowth - Github - Cover](https://user-images.githubusercontent.com/117131905/199589068-351c1583-e086-433a-b183-8b0472d231e3.png)

 <!-- DESCRIPTION -->
 I am a business professional who worked for 7 years in the financial industry.
 Since 2015 I've been helping many entrepreneurs grow with digital marketing, business, life, and money strategies.
-I discovered that my purpose in life is to contribute to financial well-being to the tremendous financial education problem in the world with code and stories that inspire people.
+I believe in making people's time and life experiences more valuable by inspiring gratitude, growth, and wealth without losing your soul or feeling stressed about money with code and growth marketing.

 ## 🚀My projects